lakshmankumar12/nixPowerToolNotes/bashNotes.md

 search : redirection stderr

 In general `>&` or `<&` is the fd-duplicating operator in bash Mnemonic `&` always comes after the direction.
-Otherwise its backgrounding.
+Otherwise its backgrounding (with one exception below).

 ```sh
 exec 3>filename   # will duplicate 3 to a write-fd for file.
 Note no & here.